google/caliban/docs/cloud/ai_platform_tpu.rst

 ..
 NOTE:: This documentation is currently quite sparse; expect a tutorial soon.

 ..
 IMPORTANT:: Unlike on Cloud, TPUs on AI Platform only support (as of Dec 2019) Tensorflow versions 1.13 and 1.14.
-No Jax, no Pytorch.
+No JAX, no Pytorch.

 Caliban has Tensorflow version 2.1 hardcoded internally.
 Once the range of possible values expands we'll make this customizable.